lightningtgc/es6-coding-style/es6-coding-style-en.md

 ```

-- 5.1.2 if arrow function return a object, it should wrap the object in '()'
+- 5.1.2 if arrow function return an object, it should be wrapped in '()'

 ```js
 // Bad